charmbracelet/glow/README.md

 ## The Config File

 If you find yourself supplying the same flags to `glow` all the time, it's probably a good idea to create a config file.
-Put a file named `glow.yml` in the default config path of you platform.
-If you're not sure where that is refer to `glow --help`, which will display the path in which `glow` expects its config.
+Run `glow config`, which will open it in your favorite $EDITOR.
+Alternatively you can manually put a file named `glow.yml` in the default config path of you platform.
+If you're not sure where that is, please refer to `glow --help`.

 Here's an example config: